 Since first reading about Bacharach in our trusty Rick Steve’s travel guide, Marty and I knew that we had to visit this charming little town on the Rhine River.
 I mean, Bacharach seemed like the perfect place for us to hub out of as we explored the castles and vineyards of the beautiful Rhine River, and boy were we right!

 Bacharach lies along the UNESCO World Heritage portion of the Rhine River that stretches from Bingen and Rudesheim north to the city of Koblenz.
 From its beginnings, Bacharach was a major hub of the wine trade industry, and so instantly had my attention.

-*That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+*This post contains affiliate links.
+By purchasing through these links, we get a small commission at no additional cost to you.
+That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 Arriving in Bacharach

 houses made my heart skip a beat.
 Looking up, you can see Stahleck Castle on the hill looming over the town as if still protecting it.
 I closed my eyes and imagined this area before technology, before cars, before life transported us to this place of non-stop entertainment and information overload.

 Looking up at the endless vineyards dotting the hillside, I imagined a more relaxed and simple pace of life.
 A pace where it’s acceptable to sit for hours drinking wine while watching the world go by on the Rhine River.

 When to Visit Bacharach

 We recommend visiting Bacharach in the summer.
 Summer months (June-September) are an ideal time to be in the Rhine Valley.
 The boat tours are running and the temperatures are pleasant.

 How Long to Stay in Bacharach

 With 2 nights you can explore the town of Bacharach, cruise the best part of the Rhine (from Bacharach to St. Goar), and take a train to some of the small cities to tour a castle or two.
 With more time, you could include a trip to the Mosel River Valley as well.

 Where to Stay in Bacharach

 Bistro Rene had three rooms, ours was the smallest, but we had a private bathroom and a balcony that was overlooked by the castle!
-Our hosts were knowledgeable, nice and made a mean coffee.
+Our hosts were knowledgeable, nice, and made a mean coffee.
 You can’t beat that!

 Getting to Bacharach and Around the Rhine

 There are hourly regional trains that hit every town along the Rhine (Bacharach-St. Goar in both directions).
 The small stations are not staffed, so you will purchase your ticket at the machines.
 We found the Rheinland-Pfalz-Ticket to be the best bet for us.

 By boat: While some people choose to do the whole Rhine River by boat, we opted just to do the “romantic” portion of the Rhine from St. Goar to Bacharach.
 We bought our tickets for the Koln-Dusseldorfer (K-D)

 By bike: We saw so many bikers during our time in Bacharach.
 There is a 35-mile bike path that runs between Koblenz and Bingen, and the six-mile portion between Bacharach to Bingen is flat, smooth, and scenic.

 As I stated above, Bacharach is like stepping into an 11th-century village.
 Sure, they have modern amenities like wi-fi, cell service, and cars, but this little village has managed to retain its quaint charm.

 The town church is located just off of the square.
 Though not as impressive as most of the churches we have visited in Europe, it was still worth a visit.
 Inside you will find brightly painted walls and Gothic arches.

 Just down from the church, you will find the Posthof, symbolized by the golden horn hanging overhead.
 In the old days, the postman would blow this horn and traffic would stop as the mail sped through the town.
 As you enter, notice the beautiful door.

 Stahleck Castle and Wernerkapelle Ruins

 Steep steps alongside the church lead up to the town castle.
 Feeling ambitious and ready to burn off some of the German food we had been eating, Marty and I laced up our tennis shoes and started the climb up to Stahleck Castle.

 I think all those pretzels were catching up with me.
-The treck was definitely worth it though.
+The trek was definitely worth it though.
 We had so much fun exploring the castle grounds.
 Since it’s a hostel, we just acted like we owned the place and walked around.

 The Old Town Wall and Towers

 We also enjoyed hiking through the vineyards up to the Tall Tower.
-To get to the Tall Tower, go up Rosenstrasse just past the well, and follow the tiny slate stepped lane up into the vineyards.
+To get to the Tall Tower, go up Rosenstrasse just past the well, and follow the tiny slate-stepped lane up into the vineyards.

 Wine Tasting in Bacharach